 - CRR is maintained in the form of cash, whereas the SLR is maintained in the form of liquid assets like gold, treasury bonds, etc.

 - Commercial banks earn no interest on the money they have parked with the RBI, whereas they can earn good returns upon the SLR liquid assets they withhold.

 - CRR is to regulate the flow of money in the economy, whereas SLR is to keep up with the solvency of the banks

 - Moreover, CRR is to govern the country’s liquidity, and SLR is essential for the country’s credit growth.

 - The Reserve Bank of India maintains CRR, but it does not maintain the SLR

 Let’s have a look at the Comparison between CRR vs SLR:

-The main responsibility of the Reserve Bank of India is to keep up the supply of money in the economy and to do this, the RBI uses instruments like Repo Rate, Reverse Repo Rate, Cash Reserve Ratio, Statutory Liquidity Ratio, and Bank Rate.
-Based on the situation of the economy and inflation, the RBI and the Finance Ministry of the country decide the fate of the inflation rates and the growth rates of the country.
+The main responsibility of the Reserve Bank of India is to keep up the supply of money in the economy and to do this.
+The RBI uses instruments like Repo Rate, Reverse Repo Rate, Cash Reserve Ratio, Statutory Liquidity Ratio, and Bank Rate.
+Based on the economy and inflation situation, the RBI and the Finance Ministry of the country decide the fate of the inflation rates and the country’s growth rates.
 To contribute to this, CRR vs SLR are important financial instruments.
-Both CRR vs SLR are reserves that block the money flow in the economy and thereby reduce the lending and the investments in the country.
+Both CRR vs SLR are reserves that block the money flow in the economy and thereby reduce the lending and investments in the country.